 Train for a Career as a Medical Assistant

-Lakes Region Community College has developed a 12-week Medical Assistant Certificate program, which includes 320 hours of classroom instruction, and 160 hours of clinical practicum at local medical offices.
+Lakes Region Community College’s 16-week Medical Assistant Certificate program includes 320 hours of classroom instruction, and 160 hours of clinical practicum at local medical offices.
 Upon completion of the program, students will be eligible to sit for the National Healthcareer Association (NHA) Certified Clinical Medical Assistant (CCMA) national exam.

 - Age 18 & Older